 My clients believe we live in a culture in free fall where few are spared the pain of loss to events like divorce, lawsuits, creditor problems, scams or even bankruptcies.

-Yet most lawyers write trusts that don’t address these realities at all.
-They might talk about avoiding probate and taxes, and getting the estate to children when they are “old enough”.
+Most lawyers write trusts that don’t address these realities at all.
+They might talk about avoiding probate and taxes, and getting the estate to children when they are old enough.
 But that’s where the trust stops.

-Problem is that if anything happens to children or grandchildren after “mom and dad” are gone, the trust mom and dad wrote and the money they spent for it, are worthless in the face of life events to keep inheritances safe from loss.
-I call those trusts “D.O.A.” … dead on arrival.
+The problem is that if anything happens to children or grandchildren after “mom and dad” are gone, the trust mom and dad wrote and the money they spent for the Trust, end up worthless in the face of life events to keep inheritances safe from loss.
+I call those trusts “D.O.A.”…dead on arrival.
+Nobody really wants a “living trust” to be DEAD ON ARRIVAL…but most trusts I see are exactly that!

 My clients appreciate my commitment to write their trusts designed to outlast their spouses and children, and survive divorces, lawsuits, creditor problems and such.
-The result is a well founded optimism that when they walk out my door they will have a trust that can allow the ones they love to rebuild their lives because “mom and dad” were thinking that far ahead.
+The result is a well founded optimism and empowerment that when they walk out my door, they have a trust that can allow the ones they love to rebuild their lives with their inheritances because “mom and dad” were thinking that far ahead.

-I love the thought that I can help clients be empowered to protect their assets 40,50,60 or more years after they are gone.
+I love the thought that I can help clients be empowered to have trusts at least aiming to protect their assets 40,50,60 or more years after they are gone.

 I believe that if you are going to be spending time and money on a trust, you instinctively desire, and are justified in hoping you can gain a well founded sense of peace of mind, instead of an illusion of readiness common to so many trusts I see.